 No inspection of this nature took place.

-The undisputed evidence of the Respondent (and admitted by the Applicant) is that the Applicant imported a small quantity of smoked chicken for personal consumption from France without meeting the above-prescribed requirements.
+The undisputed evidence of the Respondent (and admitted by the Applicant) is that the Applicant imported two cans of tripes à la mode de Caen from France without meeting the above-prescribed requirements.